django-files/django-files/README.md

 ```

 *   `settings.env`
-    -   edit the stuff outlined at the top
+    -   edit the stuff outlined at the top, see above for more info
 *   `docker-compose.yaml` or `-swarm`
     -   edit the volume at the bottom and make sure it exist